 Equivalent to a bachelor's degree in a related field and two years of relevant experience.
 Additional experience which demonstrates acquired and successfully applied knowledge and abilities shown above may be substituted for the required education on a year-for-year basis.
-An advanced degree in a related field may be substituted for the required experience on a year-foryear basis.
+An advanced degree in a related field may be substituted for the required experience on a year-for-year basis.

-INFORMATION AND INSTRUCTIONAL TECHNOLOGIST III
+INSTRUCTIONAL DESIGNER/TECHNOLOGIST III

 Working independently under general supervision, provides technology consultation to faculty and academic departments for integrating and implementing educational technology and tools.
 Applies advanced academic technology professional knowledge and expertise to develop and deliver academic technology solutions.
 Demonstrates advanced discernment in selecting technology, software, and course design techniques for ensuring learning effectiveness.
-Often provides guidance to other information and instructional technologists.
+Often provides guidance to other instructional designers/technologists.
 In collaboration with management, assesses, formulates, and evaluates programs, policies, and procedures.
-Decision-making is based on teaching pedagogy and academic technology best practices;
+Decision-making is based on teaching pedagogy and academic technology best practices; university policy and guidelines; higher education reporting protocols and standards as well as overall university strategies and goals.
+Work is focused on ensuring alignment with overall objectives.
+Handles multiple work priorities and may provide lead work direction with accountability for results.